Fiolstræde 18: 19th century

 The property was at some point acquired by the candlemaker Jens Christensen Hassing (cf. the 1787 census).
 His property was home to 34 residents in nine households at the 1801 census.
 Jens Christensen Hassing resided in the building with his wife Maren Marcussen, a soldier in the Prince's Regiment who also acted as caretaker and one maid.
 Johannes Jensen Reiniche, a grocer (spækhøker), resided in the building with his wife Christiane Christensen and their two children (aged one and six).
-Lars Krag, a beer seller (øltapper), resided in the building with his wife Dorothea Maria Schmidt, their three children (aged four to 10), twp lodgers and one maid.
-Niels Larsen, a mailman, resided in the byuilding with his wife Anne Cathrine Lassen and their eight-year-old son.
+Lars Krag, a beer seller (øltapper), resided in the building with his wife Dorothea Maria Schmidt, their three children (aged four to 10), two lodgers and one maid.
+Niels Larsen, a mailman, resided in the building with his wife Anne Cathrine Lassen and their eight-year-old son.
 Friderich Kaas, a city drum major (stadstambour), resided in the building with his wife Cathrine Elisabeth Petersen.
 Andreas Lund, a master tailor, resided in the building with his wife Sophie Magdalene Petersen and the 21-year-old lodger Otto Sommer Monrad (law student).
-Peter Agersen, a worker at a sugar refinery (sukkerhussvend), resided in the building with his wife Anne Margrethe Thorsen, their two children (aged one and four=, a 31-year-old laundry lady (widow) and her three-year-old daughter.
+Peter Agersen, a worker at a sugar refinery (sukkerhussvend), resided in the building with his wife Anne Margrethe Thorsen, their two children (aged one and four), a 31-year-old laundry lady, and her three-year-old daughter.
 Rasmus Andersen, a workman, resided in the building with his wife Ellen Cathrine Andersen.
 Andreas Lundberg, a tailor, resided in the building with his wife Margrethe Hansen.

 The property was listed in the new cadastre of 1806 as No. 195 in Klædebo Quarter.
 It was still owned by Jens Christian Hassing at that time.